2023 World Junior Ice Hockey Championships: Seeding

-All listed times are local (UTC-4).

 Group A

 Isak Rosén began the scoring in Group A as Sweden defeated Austria 11–0, with 6 of their goals coming in the second period.
 Canada lost 5–2 to Czechia in their biggest World Juniors loss since 2020 when they lost 6–0 to Russia.
 Adam Engström of Sweden scored the lone goal in a tight match to beat Germany 1–0.
 Austria went scoreless once again against Czechia, recording only 8 shots in a 9–0 defeat.
 Canada regained their form as they defeated Germany in a convincing 11–2 victory, with Connor Bedard earning 7 points, tying a Canadian World Juniors record.
 Despite Czechia scoring early in the game, goals from Fabian Wagner and Ludvig Jansson gave the lead to the Swedes.
 Jiří Ticháček scored an equalizer in the 54th minute, taking the match to overtime.
 Ludvig Jansson got the winner in the second minute of overtime, earning his second goal of the match.
 Canada defeated Austria 11–0, with Connor Bedard having 6 points and Austria remaining scoreless after 3 matches.
 Canada dominated the game with 47 shots, while Austria could only manage 12.
 Germany defeated Austria 4–2, and despite Austria scoring their first goals of the tournament, they were consequently eliminated to the relegation round.
 Germany advanced to the quarter-finals for the third consecutive time.
 Czechia beat Germany in a decisive 8–1 victory, earning Czechia a total of 10 points in the group and winning them Group A. Canada defeated Sweden 6–1, passing Sweden in the standings and finishing second in the group, behind Czechia.